AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/workfront-for-g-suite/reply-to-wf-update-notification-from-gsuite.md

 1. If the Workfront for G Suite panel is not displayed, click the&nbsp;Workfront icon ![](assets/wf-lion-icon.png) in the G Suite add-ons sidebar at the far-right of the page.
 1. Open the Workfront email notification that contains the update.&nbsp;
-1. Near the bottom of the Workfront for G Suite panel, click `Post a comment`, then type your reply.
+1. Near the bottom of the Workfront for G Suite panel, click **Post a comment**, then type your reply.
-1. (Optional) To notify particular users about your reply, click  `Notify people and teams`, begin typing a name, then click the name when it appears in the drop-down list.
+1. (Optional) To notify particular users about your reply, click&nbsp;**Notify people and teams**, begin typing a name, then click the name when it appears in the drop-down list.

    You can repeat this step for any other names you want to add.

-1. Click `Post`.
+1. Click **Post**.